Women in Judaism

-The role of women in Judaism is determined by the Hebrew Bible, the Oral Law (the corpus of rabbinic literature), by custom, and by cultural factors.
-Although the Hebrew Bible and rabbinic literature mention various female role models, religious law treats women differently in various circumstances.
-According to a 2017 study by the Pew Research Center, women are slightly more numerous among worldwide Jewish population (52%).
+Women in Judaism have affected the course of Judaism over millennia.
+Their role is reflected in the Hebrew Bible, the Oral Law (the corpus of rabbinic literature), by custom, and by cultural factors.
+Although the Hebrew Bible and rabbinic literature present various female role models, religious law treats women in specific ways.
+According to a 2017 study by the Pew Research Center, women account for 52% of the worldwide Jewish population.

-Gender has a bearing on familial lines: In traditional Judaism, Jewishness is passed down through the mother, although the father's name is used to describe sons and daughters in the Torah, e. g., "Dinah, daughter of Jacob".
+Gender has a bearing on familial lines: in traditional Rabbinic Judaism, Jewish affiliation is passed down through the mother, although the father's name is used to describe sons and daughters in the Torah and in traditional Hebrew names, e. g., "Dinah, daughter of Jacob".

+A growing movement advocates for increased inclusion of women in positions such as rabbis, cantors, and communal leaders.
+This challenges historic practices.
+Perspectives on women's roles evolved over time due to discussion and reinterpretation of religious texts.

-The status of Levi is only given to a Jewish male descended patrilineally from Levi; likewise a Kohen descends from Aharon, the first Kohen.
-A Bat-Kohen or Bat-Levi has that status from her Jewish father with the corresponding HaKohen/HaLevi title.
+Levi status (patrilineal descent from the tribe of Levi) is given only to a Jewish male descended patrilineally from Levi; likewise a Kohen descends from Aharon, the first Kohen.
+Bat-Kohens and Bat-Levis inherit that status from their Jewish father with the corresponding title HaKohen/HaLevi.

 Biblical times

 Compared to men, relatively few women are mentioned in the Bible by name and role.
-Those who are mentioned include the Matriarchs Sarah, Rebecca, Rachel, and Leah; Miriam the prophetess; Deborah the Judge; Huldah the prophetess; Abigail, who married David; Rahab; and the Persian Jewish queen Esther.
-A common phenomenon in the Bible is the pivotal role that women take in subverting man-made power structures.
-The result is often a more just outcome than what would have taken place under ordinary circumstances.
-Today, many of them are considered foundational by feminists because of the insights they provide into the lives of Jewish women during those times, albeit as notable examples of women who broke the male dominance of historical documentation of the time compared to the poor documentation of most women's lives.
+Those mentioned include the Matriarchs Sarah, Rebecca, Rachel, and Leah; Miriam the prophetess; Rahab who assisted Joshua; Achsah, daughter of Caleb; Deborah the Judge; Naomi; Ruth great-grandmother of King David Huldah the prophetess; Abigail (who married David); Rahab; and Persian Jewish queen Esther.
+Ruth and Esther are the only women with books that bear their name.

+Women are portrayed subverting male-dominated power structures.
+Many Jewish women are considered foundational by feminists because they provide insights into life during those times.
+They are notable for breaking the male dominance of historical documentation.
+This is notable given the poor documentation of most women's lives at the time.

 According to Jewish tradition, a covenant was formed between the Israelites and the God of Abraham at Mount Sinai.
-The Torah relates that both Israelite men and Israelite women were present at Sinai; however, the covenant was worded in such a way that it bound men to act upon its requirements and to ensure that the members of their household (wives, children, and slaves) met these requirements as well.
-In this sense, the covenant bound women as well, though indirectly.
+The Torah relates that Israelite men and women were present at Sinai; however, the covenant bound men to act upon its requirements and to ensure that household members (wives, children, and slaves) also met these requirements.
+In this sense, the covenant bound women, though indirectly.